 In 2015 I auditioned for the Premier run of the rock musical "The 12" at the

 Denver Center for the Performing Arts.
 I got the part, and I also got to help finalize the official bass score.
 This show was incredibly fun for me to do, and that year

 "The 12" won the coveted Henry Award for "Best New Play or Musical”.

 Another major career highlight for me!
 Some of my proudest work.

 In 2016, with help from audio-engineer friends and industry professionals,

 I built my own studio to facilitate digital bass tracking and transferring.

 I now record and send bass tracks, and collaborate with clients around the globe!

-Another career highlight for sure, to play with those music superstars!
+Another major career highlight for sure, to play with those music superstars!